Flash-X/Flash-X-docs/docs/source/sfocu.rst

 report the sum, maximum and minimum of the variables in the two files.
 Note that the sum is physically meaningless, since it is not volume-weighted.
-Finally, the last line permits other programs to parse the output easily: when the files are identical, the line will instead read .
+Finally, the last line permits other programs to parse the ``sfocu`` output easily: when the files are identical, the line will instead read ``SUCCESS``.

-It is possible for to miss machine-precision variations in the data on certain machines because of compiler or library issues, although this has only been observed on one platform, where the compiler produced code that ignored IEEE rules until the right flag was found.
+It is possible for ``sfocu`` to miss machine-precision variations in the data on certain machines because of compiler or library issues, although this has only been observed on one platform, where the compiler produced code that ignored IEEE rules until the right flag was found.

 .. _`Chp:drift`: